New Data sheds light on genesis of our body's powerhouses

-Category: Climate Hits: 0Scientists uncover for the first time how the body's energy makers are made.
+Category: Climate Hits: 2Scientists uncover for the first time how the body's energy makers are made.
 An international team of researchers report an insight into the molecular mechanism of membrane-tethered protein synthesis in mitochondria.
 This is a fundamental new understanding of how the human mitoribosome functions and could explain how it is affected by mutations and deregulation leading to disorders like deafness and diseases including cancer development.

 Read more https://www.sciencedaily.com/releases/2021/02/210218142803.htm